 Submitting to CARB a false oral or written statement, including a material misstatement or a material omission, in connection with the requirements of this reporting section is a violation of this HD I/M Regulation that may subject the submitter to penalties as described in section 2198.2(d).

-The Executive Officer may revoke or refuse to issue a compliance certificate in response to violations of this reporting section.
+The Executive Officer may revoke a vehicle’s HD I/M compliantstatus or refuse to deem a vehicle in compliance with the HD I/M Regulation in response to one or more violations of this reporting section.

 Vehicle owners or a designee shall report pertinent owner and vehicle identifying information specified by the Executive Officer to the electronic reporting system, including: